brainfucksec/brainfucksec.github.io/_posts/2024-07-14-firefox-hardening-guide-2024.md

 ## user.js

-If you want (is recommended), you can use the `user.js` file with the settings of this guide or with your preferred settings, it's strongly recommended to create a new profile for this purpose.
+The easiest way to handle Firefox parameters is to use the `user.js` file, it's strongly recommended to create a new profile for this purpose.
+See: [Backup and create Firefox profile](#backup-and-create-firefox-profile) section at the beginning of this guide.
 Before using the file check the entries and modify/add them according to your preferences, don't copy/paste without know what you are doing.

-Download the `user.js` template from my [GitHub gist](https://gist.github.com/brainfucksec/68e79da1c965aeaa4782914afd8f7fa2), note that this user.js is configured for Linux systems, so if you use Windows or macOS edit, comment/uncomment the relevant entries according to the instructions listed above.
+Download the `user.js` template from my [GitHub gist](https://gist.github.com/brainfucksec/68e79da1c965aeaa4782914afd8f7fa2), note that this user.js is configured for Linux systems, so if you use Windows or macOS edit, comment/uncomment the relevant entries according to the instructions listed above, see notes at: [about:config / user.js settings](#aboutconfig--userjs-settings) section.

 More information about Firefox user.js: